UN offensive into North Korea: ROK I Corps advances towards the Chosin Reservoir (24–30 October)

 ROK I Corps had attacked north from the Hamhung area, the 3rd Division north toward the Chosin Reservoir and the Capital Division northeast up the coastal road.
 The 26th Regiment led the advance for the ROK 3rd Division.
 On the morning of 25 October two battalions of the regiment approached the first and second hydroelectric plants of the Chosin Reservoir area, about 30 mi inland from Hungnam, and halfway to the reservoir itself.
-A message from Maj.
-Malcolm Smith, KMAG adviser with the regiment, to Colonel Emmerich that evening informed him that the regiment had captured a prisoner definitely identified as a Chinese soldier who said he belonged to the 5th Regiment of the 8th Army.
+A message from Major Malcolm Smith, KMAG adviser with the regiment, to Colonel Emmerich that evening informed him that the regiment had captured a prisoner definitely identified as a Chinese soldier who said he belonged to the 5th Regiment of the 8th Army.
 This prisoner said there were 4,000 to 5,000 Chinese in the immediate vicinity.
 During the next two days, the ROK regiment moved ahead very slowly against increasing resistance.
 On the morning of 28 October the ROK attacked in the vicinity of Sudong in what proved to be a very costly action and suffered heavy casualties.
 ROK patrols to the Sinhung-ni and Koto-ri areas brought back news that they had seen at both places what they believed to be Chinese soldiers.
 That day two PVA soldiers were captured 1 mi west of Sudong.
-All day of the 29th small arms close combat continued in the large fields around the second hydroelectric plant.
+All day on the 29th small arms close combat continued in the large fields around the second hydroelectric plant.
 In the afternoon enemy 120mm fire increased.
 The ROK troops at the same time began to show signs of demoralization as their supply of grenades ran low.
-In the fighting on this day, the ROK captured sixteen more PVA soldiers and learned from them that the 370th Regiment, 124th Division, 42nd Army, blocked the way north, with the rest of the division nearby.
+In the fighting on this day, the ROK captured 16 more PVA soldiers and learned from them that the 370th Regiment, 124th Division, 42nd Army, blocked the way north, with the rest of the division nearby.
 KPA tanks supported these Chinese.
 The PVA division and regimental headquarters reportedly were at Hagaru-ri at the southern end of the Reservoir.
 On the 30th, after a heavy battle with the Chinese, the ROK 26th Regiment withdrew a short distance to a stronger defensive position.
-The capture of the sixteen PVA on the 29th was a considerable prize, and General Kim, the ROK I Corps commander, telephoned the news to General Almond.
+The capture of the sixteen PVA on the 29th was a considerable prize, and General Kim, the ROK I Corps commander, telephoned the news to Almond.